lebr0nli/GEP/README.md

 ## The trade-offs

-Since GDB Python API doesn't have a good API to fully control and emulate its prompt, this plug-in has some side effects.
+Since GDB doesn't have a good Python API to fully control and emulate its prompt, this plug-in has some side effects.

 However, the side effects are avoidable, here are the guides to avoid them: